 Mary Azarian grew up on a small farm in Virginia, where she had horses, rabbits and chickens.
 After graduating from Smith College, where she studied printmaking with Leonard Baskin, she married and moved to a farm in northern Vermont.
 There she taught for four years in one of the last one-room schoolhouses in the state.
 She has been a full-time printmaker since 1969.
-Her other books include The Tale of John Barleycorn, The Man Who Lived Alone, and the Caldecott Medal-winning Snowflake Bentley.
+Her illustrated books include Kneeling Orion by the poet, Kate Barnes, The Tale of John Barleycorn, and A Farmer's Alphabet.